 The sun seems in a hurry; may the sun is preparing to rise with new energy and new spirit in the sky of New Year, along with 215 million Bengali people around the world.
 There are few days left in the current year; Bengali people are preparing to invite their most colorful festival “Pohela Boishakh” on the next 14 April.
 Pohela Boishakh, the first day of Bengali Year is a vivid, colorful festival that brings also some unique rituals.

 This post will introduce you to some interesting facts about the Pohela Boishakh or Bangla New Year.

 Bengali day begins at sunrise and ends at sunset.
-Many people, even Bengali people don’t know when Bangla days start!
-They start to greet their families and friends at 12 AM, on 14 April or Pohela Boishakh, but it’s not about English day that begins at midnight, it’s about Bangla day.
+Many people, even Bengali people don’t know when the days start!
+They start to greet their families and friends at 12 AM, on 14 April or Pohela Boishakh, but it’s not about English day that begins at midnight, it’s about Bengali day.
 So, all Pohela Boishakh festivities start from the first prahar, which means the first hours of the day.

 Read another post 6 Interesting Facts About the Bengali Language